rust-lang/rust-forge/src/compiler/proposals-and-stabilization/custom-test-jobs.md

 For example, this includes but is not limited to:

 - Ecosystem test jobs, such as Rust for Linux or Fuchsia;
-- Custom codegen backend test components, such as `codegen_cranelift` or `codegen_gcc`, which are not part of the "main" distributed toolchain.
+- Custom codegen backend test components, such as `codegen_gcc`, which are not part of the "main" distributed toolchain.

 ## Background